 Hence if your children are showing interest in learning about Japan, we parent should make an good effort to create an environment where they can casually be in touch with Japanese culture.

 Our kids’ regular activities are mainly the followings…

-Unfortunately, 2. is currently unavailable due to a pandemic situation, so it has been replaced by the task of writing Chinese characters from me.
+Unfortunately, 2. is currently on hold due to the impact of the pandemic, therefore it has been replaced with my task of writing Chinese characters.

-The most important thing is to create the ambience that kids are naturally able to feel they are well-connected to Japan.
+The most important thing is, I think, to create an ambience where kids can naturally feel that they are well-connected to Japan.

 And this will make them feel like learning more about their roots, I strongly believe.

-I lately recognized that my son Taka (ten years old) has achieved fast-growing with his mentality over a year or two.
+I lately recognized that my son Takauji (10 years old) has achieved fast-growing with his mentality over a year or two.